FHNW-IP5-IP6/ComposeWorkbench/README.md

 ### Register Modules
 TODO: Register defines how to display

-Use this workbench to register editors and explorers by calling the exposed functions.
+Use the workbench to register editors and explorers by calling the exposed functions.
 By registering Editors and Explorers you tell the ComposeWorkbench which Types of Data are supported and how they can be explored and edited.

 ``Workbench.registerExplorer`` takes a type and the content.
 The type is a String and specifies which data the explorer shows and the content is a @Composable function which defines the content of the explorer.